dreadnode/rigging/docs/topics/generators.md

 - `provider` maps to a particular subclass of [`Generator`][rigging.generator.Generator].
 - `model` is a any `str` value, typically used by the provider to indicate a specific LLM to target.
-- `kwargs` are used to carry serialized [`GenerateParams`][rigging.generator.GenerateParams] to items like temp, stop tokens, etc.
+- `kwargs` are used to carry:
+    1. Serialized [`GenerateParams`][rigging.generator.GenerateParams] fields like like temp, stop tokens, etc.
+    2. Additional provider-specific attributes to set on the constructed generator class.
+For instance, you can set the [`LiteLLMGenerator.max_requests`][rigging.generator.litellm_.LiteLLMGenerator] property by passing `,max_requests=` in the identifier string.

-The provider is optional and Rigging will fallback to `litellm`/[`LiteLLMGenerator`][rigging.generator.LiteLLMGenerator] by default.
+The provider is optional and Rigging will fallback to [`litellm`](https://github.com/BerriAI/litellm)/[`LiteLLMGenerator`][rigging.generator.LiteLLMGenerator] by default.
 You can view the [LiteLLM docs](https://docs.litellm.ai/docs/) for more information about supported model providers and parameters.

 Here are some examples of valid identifiers: